 The Parable of the Ten Minas

 Luke 19:11–27

-The Parable of the Ten Minas found in Luke’s gospel is often assumed to be the same parable found in Matthew’s gospel (Matthew 25:14–30), titled the Parable of the Bags of Gold (or Talents).
+The Parable of the Ten Minas — found in Luke’s gospel — is often assumed to be the same parable found in Matthew’s gospel (Matthew 25:14–30), titled the Parable of the Bags of Gold (or Talents).
 In actuality, they’re two different parables.
-While both parables deal with wise stewardship, when we realize the context in which Jesus spoke each, we need to distinguish the two as unique stories that Jesus told in different locations, to different people, for different reasons.
+Although both parables deal with wise stewardship, when we realize the context in which Jesus spoke each, we need to distinguish the two as unique stories that Jesus told in different locations, to different people, for different reasons.
 See here why these are two different parables.

 Jesus used his Parable of the Ten Minas to teach about how and when the kingdom of God was to appear on earth.
 He spoke this parable on his final trip to Jerusalem.
 Ironically, many people in the crowd who’d followed and become attracted to him believed that he was walking to Jerusalem in preparation for his immediate establishment of his kingdom.
-Instead, he was going there to die, as he’d recently announced to the Twelve — his apostles (see Luke 18:33).
-Jesus used this parable to dispel the hopeful, mistaken supposition that the time for God’s kingdom to arrive was at hand.
+Instead, he was going there to die, as he’d recently announced to the Twelve — his apostles (see Luke 18:31–33).
+Jesus used this parable to dispel the hopeful-yet-mistaken supposition that the time for God’s kingdom to arrive was at hand.

 This animated video comes compliments of CCO Youth

 As Jesus approached Jerusalem, days before his crucifixion, he detected the crowd’s expectation of an imminent appearance of the kingdom of God that he’d been promoting and promising.
 He knew very well that God’s kingdom wasn’t soon to appear.
 So to prepare them (and his followers through the ages) for that revelation, he introduced to every one of those listening to him a fictional nobleman who’d star in Jesus’ next parable.
 The nobleman would travel far away to a distant country “to have himself appointed king and then to return.”
-In this story, Christ presents himself as the nobleman, while the “distant country” is the kingdom of God over which he’ll reign after he returns to earth.
+In this story, Christ presents himself as the nobleman, while the “distant country” is the kingdom of God, over which he’ll reign after he returns to earth.

+The Parable of the Ten Minas